 - Cybersecurity professionals face unprecedented challenges in threat detection and response: complex cloud environments, disconnected tool suites, staffing challenges.

 - There are many types of cybersecurity software solutions that can be deployed by enterprise IT organizations to support the timely detection of threats and help streamline or even automate the response.

-A report conducted by ESG research in 2019 reveals: 76% of cybersecurity employees report that their job had gotten more difficult compared to two years prior.
-Data breaches are becoming increasingly common and with more IT organizations moving assets into the cloud, there is more opportunity than ever for malicious adversaries to conduct successful cyber attacks.
-Cybersecurity professionals are facing unprecedented challenges in threat detection and response, such as:
+Data breaches are becoming increasingly common, and with more IT organizations moving assets into the cloud, there is more opportunity than ever for bad actors to conduct successful cyber attacks.
+Here are the primary challenges cybersecurity professionals face:

 With most companies now using more than one cloud environment and the average company deploying as many as twenty separate applications into the cloud, it has become increasingly difficult for SecOps to maintain adequate oversight of enterprise cloud environments.

 Many IT organizations focus too much of their effort and attention on attacks from the perimeter.
 There are two problems with this approach:

 The organization may have a great perimeter firewall but remains susceptible to vectors like phishing attacks that surpass perimeter firewalls.

 Once the perimeter is breached, the organization may lack the capability to detect an attack.

 Too much focus on the perimeter of the network can create a false sense of security while assets within the network remain vulnerable.